As an Amazon Associate we earn from qualifying purchases.

 - Boil 1 cup of water with a pinch of kosher salt

-- Add bulgar wheat to mixing bowl
+- Add bulgar wheat to mixing bowl and pour boiling water into the bowl

 - Put in the fridge to cool for at least 30 minutes